Michael E. Tracht

 Mr. Tracht’s broad client base has included businesses in the financial services, healthcare, pharmaceutical, retail, manufacturing, and automotive industries, among others.
 He has worked on matters in state and federal courts in several states (including appellate and bankruptcy courts), as well as before mediators and domestic and international arbitration panels, and in administrative proceedings.

 In 2016, Mr. Tracht received his J.D. from the New York University School of Law, where he was the executive editor of the NYU Moot Court Casebook, a member of the Moot Court Board, and had internships with both the New York State Office of the Attorney General and the Civil Division of the U.S. Attorney’s Office for the Eastern District of New York.
 He is a 2011 graduate of the University of Chicago, where he received his Bachelor of Arts in Near Eastern Languages and Civilizations, specializing in Egyptology.

-Mr. Tracht is admitted to practice in California, New York, and Illinois, and before the United States District Courts for the Southern District of New York, Eastern District of New York, and Eastern District of Michigan.
+Mr. Tracht is admitted to practice in California, New York, and Illinois, and before the United States District Courts for the Northern and Central Districts of California, the Southern and Eastern Districts of New York, and the Eastern District of Michigan.

 Mr. Tracht’s pro bono work has included a major multi-year litigation challenging the State of New York’s insufficient public school funding; a successful asylum appeal for a Somali refugee; Social Security disability appeals; and representing public housing residents facing eviction or dangerous living conditions.
 As a member of the New York City Bar Association, he co-authored the problem used in the 2021-22 National Moot Court Competition.
 From 2017 through 2020, he was a playing member and a director of the New York Symphonic Arts Ensemble, and prior to law school, Mr. Tracht completed an AmeriCorps term of service.